Table of Contents

 Alternatively, if you sell a special hairbrush and your customers reach all corners of the country, then distributing your inventory to major hubs or densely populated areas would be a more efficient option.

 Learn how to compete with giant retailers by meeting customer expectations around inexpensive 2-day shipping.
-Download “The Guide to Offering Affordable 2-Day Shipping.”
+Download the “ShipBob 2-Day Express Shipping Guide.”